based on Reviews

 Moringa

-Moringa leaf powder can noticeably support our calcium, iron, magnesium, vitamin A and vitamin B1 supply and is therefore rightly considered a “superfood”:
+Moringa leaf powder can significantly support our calcium, iron, magnesium, vitamin A and vitamin B1 intake and is therefore rightly considered a “superfood”:

-Moringa powder provides about 2,000 mg of calcium per 100 grams, which is 1.5 to 2 times as much like milk, if one were to start from the calcium content in the dry matter of the milk and compare the leaf powder with the values of milk powder.
+Moringa powder provides about 2,000 mg calcium per 100 grams, which is 1.5 to 2 times as much like milk, if one were to start from the calcium content in the dry matter of the milk and compare the leaf powder with the values of milk powder.

-beta-carotene/vitamin A
+Betacarotene/Vitamin A

 potassium